ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/03-Building a foundation/05-Sorting-and-Filtering.md

 ## Summary

-In this last part of this chapter, we have explored what field middleware is and how it enables the paging, filtering, and sorting capabilities of **Hot Chocolate**.
-We have extended our `assets` field to allow custom filters and to sort the dataset by the user.
-We also learned that it's best not to just expose all the fields to the consumer for performance and security reasons.
+In the last part of this chapter, we explored what field middleware is and how it enables the paging, filtering, and sorting capabilities of **Hot Chocolate**.
+We extended our `assets` field to allow custom filtering and sorting by the user.
+We also learned that it's best not to expose all the fields to the consumer for performance and security reasons.